BH4AWS/iDEbbo/README.md

 We propose an iDE/BBO algorithm referring to the components from CPBBOCO algorithm [1] and the differential evolution (DE) theory.

-To further improve the algorithm exploration ability and mitigate these weaknesses, our algorithm designs a hybrid migration method and a scalable direction mutation operation.
+To further improve the algorithm exploration ability and mitigate some weaknesses, our algorithm designs a hybrid migration method and a scalable direction mutation operation.

 Empirical results demonstrate that our iDE/BBO can achieve the better algorithm performance by